We sat down with Dr. Zelickson for expert answers to some of the most commonly asked questions about skin radiance.

 Q: What causes skin to look dull and lifeless?

 Dr. Zelickson: Most describe radiant skin as skin that glows or that has a bright appearance.
 Clinically, it is something that we, as dermatologists, recognize when we see it.

 Skin radiance is actually a result of a complex interaction between light and the skin.

 The reflection of light off of the skin is what we describe as radiance, and the color or tone of that light can greatly influence what we see as a healthy, warm radiance.
 Light interacts with different components of the skin, including the:

 - Stratum corneum—the top layer of dead skin cells tend to absorb light.
 A build-up of old skin cells will result in dull or ashy-looking skin.

 - Epidermis—the second layer of living cells tend to reflect light.
-As we increase the cell turnover with ingredients like Tretinoin and Retinol, we tend to see a much more radiant and attractive complexion.
+As we increase the cell turnover with ingredients like retinol, we tend to see a much more radiant and attractive complexion.

 - Dermis—the third layer of skin is comprised of collagen, elastin, hyaluronic acid, blood vessels, etc. Proper blood flow can positively influence the healthy, warm glow that is often associated with radiance.